Laning and Zierler system: Description

 The system accepted formulas in a more or less algebraic notation.
 It respected the standard rules for operator precedence, allowed nested parentheses, and used superscripts to indicate exponents.
 It was among the first programming systems to allow symbolic variable names and allocate storage automatically.

 The system also automated the following tasks: floating point computation, linkage to subroutines for the basic functions of analysis (sine, etc.) and printing, and arrays and indexing.

 The system accepted input on punched tape produced by a Friden Flexowriter.
 The character set in use at the Whirlwind installation included "upper-case" (superscript) digits and a hyphen, which were used to indicate array indices, function codes, and (integer) exponents.
 Like other programming notations of its time, the system accepted only single-letter variable names and multiplication was indicated by juxtaposition of operands.
 A raised dot was available to indicate multiplication explicitly (the character was created by filing off the lower half of a colon!)
 The system also included support for solution of linear differential equations via the Runge–Kutta method.

 The system was described in an 18-page typewritten manual written for people familiar with mathematics but perhaps unfamiliar with computers.
 It contains almost nothing in the way of an introduction to computer hardware.

 Sample program

 The following example, taken from page 11 of the system's manual, evaluates $\cos x$ for $x = 0, 0.1, ..., 1$ using the Taylor series expansion.
 The implementation is not terribly efficient, and the system already includes $\cos x$ in its subroutine library, but the example serves to give a flavor of the system's syntax.
-Note that division in the system is evaluated after multiplication:
+Note that division in the system is evaluated after multiplication and that CP 1 is a conditional branch to equation 1 if the last quantity computed is negative: